carla-simulator/scenario_runner/Docs/metrics_module.md

         dist_list.append(dist)
 ```
 !!!
 Note
-    The vertical condition of the adversary is only taken into account when the adversary was driving normally.
+    The vertical condition of the adversary is to only take into account the adversary when it is driving normally.

 Lastly, use [matplotlib](https://matplotlib.org/) to define which should be the output of the metric when running `metrics_manager.py`.